pallabganguly/gestures-cnn/README.md

 # Gesture Classification using CNN
 ## Still under development
 ## Repository of code and results for gesture classification using CNN for UG Project
 Source code for Under Graduate Project, on recogntition and classification of static gestures using Convolutional Neural Networks.
-Still under develeopment, so code may not run as expected, or files may be missing

 ## How to install:
 It is highly recommended to crate a virtual environment with python3 before proceeding with the installation